Lazy Employees: 10 Steps on How To Handle Them

 In this regard, start slow so that the target is achievable.
 It is because when the workers complete the easy targets, it will give them confidence.
 This completion drives the positivity they need to push ahead.

-Related Article: Tips For Setting Effective SMART Goals
+Related Article: Tips For Setting Effective SMART Goals for HR professionals

 You should set some clear consequences against the targets as well.
 It because while the achievable target is positive reinforcement, consequences will be negative reinforcement.